 Upon completing this course, participants should be able to:

-- To share best practices in environmental education activities related to knowledge development, skills, and values as well as their support to sustainable development;
+- Share best practices in environmental education activities related to knowledge development, skills, and values as well as their support to sustainable development and climate change solution.

 Find Something Interesting?